aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-mhtml/_index.md

 ### Where can I find more resources and documentation for Aspose.HTML for .NET?

-You can explore the official [Aspose.HTML documentation](https://reference.aspose.com/html/net/) for in-depth information, tutorials, and API references.
+You can explore the [Aspose.HTML documentation](https://reference.aspose.com/html/net/) for in-depth information, tutorials, and API references.
 Additionally, the [Aspose.HTML forum](https://forum.aspose.com/) is a great place to seek help and discuss any issues or questions you may have.

 ### Is there a free trial available for Aspose.HTML for .NET?